GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/mv3-migration-checklist/index.md

 ## API checklist {: #api_checklist }

-This sectrion lists changes you may need to make based on changes to the API surface.
+This section lists changes you may need to make based on changes to the API surface.

 ### Do you have host permissions in your manifest? {: #api-host-perms}